 Coronavirus (COVID-19) Update from The Natural Clinic

-During a level 5 Lockdown most of the team are able to practice due to being on the essential services list, in person and also online.
+The Full team are now able to practice in person and also online.
 Please continue to read below to see more or to see what we have available please see the booking form.

 Please contact your therapists to postpone or move your appointment online if you suspect you have Covid-19 or have been diagnosed or advised you have Covid-19.

 Please inform your therapist if you have been in close contact with someone diagnosed or suspected to have Covid-19.